TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/04_lesson/lesson.md

 ##Learning Objectives
 Students will be able to...
-* Define and identify: scope, aliasing, stack trace
+* Define and identify: **scope, aliasing, stack trace**
 * Understand that changing a list in a function updates the list outside of the function
-* understand that updating variables in the function does not affect that.
+* Understand that updating variables in a function does not affect the variable outside of the function.
-* draw a simple stack trace
+* Draw a simple stack trace

 ##Materials/Preparation
 * [Do Now]
 * [Lab]
 * Associated Reading - section 3.4 of Book
-* Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students
+* Read through the do now, lesson, and lab so that you are familiar with the requirements and can assist students.

 ## Pacing Guide
 | **Duration**   | **Description** |